SteeltoeOSS/Samples/Configuration/src/SimpleCloudFoundry/README.md

 1. Installed Pivotal CloudFoundry 1.7
 2. Installed Spring Cloud Services 1.0.8

-# Setup Config Server & Pushing App
+# Setup Config Server
 You must first create an instance of the Config Server service in a org/space.

 1. cf target -o myorg -s development
 2. cd src/SimpleCloudFoundry
 3. cf create-service p-config-server standard myConfigServer -c ./config-server.json

-4. cf push
+# Publish App & Push

+1. cf target -o myorg -s development
+2. cd src
+3. Publish app to a directory selecting the runtime you want to run on. (e.g. `dnu publish --out ./publish --configuration Release  --runtime /usr/local/lib/dnx/runtimes/dnx-coreclr-linux-x64.1.0.0-rc1-update1/ SimpleCloudFoundry/`)
+4. Push the app using the appropriate manifest. (e.g. `cf push -f SimpleCloudFoundry/manifest.yml -p ./publish` or `cf push -f SimpleCloudFoundry/manifest-windows.yml -p ./publish`)

 # What to expect
 The cf push will create an app in the space by the name `foo` and will bind the `myConfigServer` service instance to the app.
 You can hit the app @ `http://foo.x.y.z/`.